Stax

 What is LTV ratio?

 Loan to Value (LTV) ratio is the percentage of a property or asset value that a lender is willing to finance.
 LTV = (Loan Amount ÷ Property Value) × 100.
-A 90% LTV on a ₹50 lakh property means the lender funds ₹45 lakh and you pay ₹5 lakh (10%) as a down payment.
+A 90% LTV on a ₹50 lakh property means the lender funds ₹45 lakh and you pay ₹5 lakh (10%) down payment.

 What is the maximum LTV for home loans in India?